 Ecamm Live’s Interview feature provides the ability to add remote video guests to your broadcast.
 Guests join via their web browser on a Mac, Windows PC, iOS device, or Android device.
-Up to four remote guests can join during a broadcast.
+Up to ten remote guests can join a broadcast on an Apple Silicon (M1 or M2) mac.
+Intel-based Macs are limited to four remote guests.

 Host System Requirements

-- An Ecamm Live Pro plan is required to use Interview mode.
+An Ecamm Live Pro plan or trial version is required to use Interview mode.

 Guest System Requirements

-- To join an interview, we recommend a Mac or Windows PC running Safari or Chrome, and at least a 5 Mbps internet connecton.
-Note that Safari 14.0.1 on Mac is not supported due to a Safari issue.
+To join an interview, we recommend a Mac or Windows PC running Safari or Chrome, and at least a 5 Mbps internet connecton.
+Chrome is the recommended browser for Mac or Windows PC.

-- Guests can also join using Safari on an iPhone or iPad, or from Chrome on an Android device.
+Guests can also join using Safari or Chrome on an iPhone or iPad, or from Chrome on an Android device.

 The Interview Window

 Interviews are controlled using Ecamm Live’s Interview window.
-If you don’t see the Interview window on your screen, click the button along the right-hand side of the main window, or pick Interview from the Window menu at the top of the screen.
+If you don’t see the Interview window on your screen, click the Interview icon along the right-hand side of the Main Window, or pick Interview from the Window menu at the top of the screen.

 If Interview Mode is turned off, turn it on using the blue switch.